 - Open the ExpressVPN installer and follow the instructions ot install the app.

-Once the app is installed, open it and click Sign In.
+- Once the app is installed, open it, enter your activation code found on your dashboard, and click Sign In.

 Turning on your VPN and choosing a location is super simple from within the ExpressVPN app or from the Menu Bar.
 ExpressVPN has over 3,000 servers across 160 locations in 94 countries, so you've plenty of choice.
 Simply select the location you want and hit the big power button to turn it on.

-Within the ExpressVPN preferences there are some other settings you might want to take a look at to customize your experienc, plus some advanced settings that power users might want to have a look at.
+Within the ExpressVPN preferences, there are some other settings you might want to take a look at to customize your experience, plus some advanced settings that power users might want to have a look at.

 If you have ExpressVPN launch at startup, it's also a good idea to set it launch but keep the app hidden (via Login Items in your User preferences) so it doesn't pop up on the screen every time.
 If you're going to use the same server locations most of the time, you can enable the app to use the last location every time it starts up.